 So why did we pull the trigger to trek over 10,000km (6,500mi) across the Pacific?

 New Zealand serves as the perfect test market for Cradle as it allows us to prototype a new product in an established market without too many external forces that are often headache inducing.
-Being an island country, it's accustomed to playing the role of an important satellite hub for organizations of all sizes.
+Being an island country, it’s accustomed to playing the role of an important satellite hub for organisations of all sizes.
 One primary functionality that we are looking to test and perfect (as mentioned earlier) is connecting a distributed workforce with a global customer base, by using smart routing backed by integration with its CRM.
 Studies have shown that 70% of employees want to work remotely.
 This presents us with an opportunity to address two common issues that all of us have experienced at some point:

 Simply put, it is very expensive to start a software business in San Francisco, with high tech salaries averaging USD $150,000.
 We can build an equally talented and experienced workforce comparably in NZ for much less.
-And thanks to New Zealand government's ardent support for the technology sector, we are able to better prioritize our investment into R&D with subsidies and other tax benefits.
+And thanks to New Zealand government’s ardent support for the technology sector, we are able to better prioritise our investment into R&D with subsidies and other tax benefits.

 Building a successful tech startup requires more than just raw talent, it needs the right amount of pure muscle grease to match.
 Silicon Valley is not afraid to boast its “80 hour work week”, an admirable quality that has made it what it has become today.
 We here at Cradle want to build a different type of company, one that keeps a laser sharp focus on the end goal without sacrificing the means of getting there.
 We want everyone to enjoy all that life has to offer, whether it be the great outdoors (our backyard) or hitting the gong when a deal is closed.
 It helps that New Zealand is named one of the best places to live and work.